 - Bridesmaid dress color

 - Mother of the bride or groom dress color

 Avoid colors that resemble or coordinate with the wedding colors unless you are told otherwise.
 Also, remember to avoid white unless you are specifically asked to don that color by the bride and groom.
 More traditional couples may also have an aversion to black, so check with someone close to the couple before choosing an all-black ensemble for an afternoon wedding.

 Classic Attire and Colors

 If you are ever in doubt about what colors are okay to wear to weddings, choose conservative, classic attire.
-A little black (or navy blue, if the bride objects to black) dress for women and a dark suit and tie for men are almost always fashionable.
+A simple dress for women and a dark suit and tie for men are almost always fashionable.
 Once you have carefully and thoughtfully selected your clothing for the wedding, relax.
 The bride and groom will be happy that you came to share in their special day.